divython/askdev-cli/README.md

 ## Security
 - **Never commit your real API keys to public repositories!**
-- Only use the provided `.env` template for sharing.
+- Use the provided `.env.example` for guidance.

 ## License
 MIT License.
 See [LICENSE](LICENSE).